-The vision of WFX is to demonstrate that funding solutions and structures exist to enable communities to develop sustainable and safe drinking water and wastewater systems.
-The WFX platform is urgently needed as COVID-19 has exacerbated health concerns and challenged the economics of safe water in many communities already suffering from outdated water infrastructure.
+The vision of WFX is to develop, implement, and demonstrate governance structures and funding solutions exist to enable communities to develop sustainable and safe drinking water and wastewater systems.
+WFX aims to increase investment in water infrastructure and address the funding gap for small, rural, and underserved communities.